December 5, 2024

 print(f"{character} is a consonant.")

-Question 10: Write a Python program to find the length of a string.
+Question 10: Write a Python program to reverse each word in a given sentence.

 Answer: